 Let’s understand it with an example-

-Karan, a 30 year old pre-sales manager met with a life threatening accident and got severely injured.
+Karan, a 30-year-old pre-sales manager met with a life-threatening accident and got severely injured.
 Luckily, his employee medical insurance covered most of his treatment costs but not all.
-Just like us, Karan thought a cover of 4 lac is more than enough for his medical treatment but he did not had any idea of the accident that could land him in debt.
+Just like us, Karan thought a cover of 4 Lakh is more than enough for his medical treatment but he did not have any idea of the accident that could land him in debt.
 Using his savings seemed like the last option for him because the health cover could bear a cost of only Rs.
-4 lac and not the total cost of Rs.6 lac.
-Had he purchased a top up health insurance plan, he wouldn’t have to part away with his savings and put his future plans in jeopardy.
+4 Lakh and not the total cost of Rs.6 Lakh.
+Had he purchased a top-up health insurance plan, he wouldn’t have to part away with his savings and put his future plans in jeopardy.
 A top up would have offered him an extended cover of Rs.
-2 lac at nominal cost, helping him deal with the elevated treatment costs or cover the differential amount.
+2 Lakh at nominal cost, helping him deal with the elevated treatment costs or cover the differential amount.

 Sum insured offer by various insurers falls in the range of Rs.
 50,000 - Rs.
 15,00,000 and the deductible amount ranges between Rs.
 30,000 – Rs.
 5,00,000 respectively.
 Excluding the deductible amount covered by a general health insurance policy, top up plans provide full protection under the sum insured.

 It is recommended to purchase a good health insurance plan that covers hospitalization and treatment costs.
 And if in case the threshold limits are touched, opting for an ideal top-up plan is the best option to cope up with the elevated treatment costs.

 Every year, Insurance Regulatory and Development Authority of India (IRDA) announces a list of health insurance companies.
 There are few important features that help it to rate the insurance companies, such as their perf...read more